 Have you or someone you know used a Public Defender?
 Do you think they properly handled your case?

-Richmond County court records are are public records and are available upon request.
+Richmond County court records are public records and are available upon request.
 Court records include a file containing a docket sheet and all documents and motions filed in the course of your case.
 You are able to access the records and documents in your court case using the internet service, or at the Clerk’s office of the Court where the case was filed.

 Clerk of Court